chipsalliance/f4pga-examples/docs/Understanding-Makefile.rst

 Example
 -------
-To understand how the Makefiles within Symbiflow are setup, lets take a look at a simple Makefile in symbiflow-examples that will run the symbiflow counter test on the basys3 board.
+Every design in symbiflow has its own makefile.
+For example Counter-test <add links>, Picosoc, and Litex exmples all have there own unique makefiles for building the respective designs.
+To understand how these Makefiles are setup, lets take a look at a simple Makefile.
+The following code is taken from the Makefile within Counter-test and has been modified for simplicity to compile the design for the Basys3 board.
 Highlighted lines within the code below are of particular interest and will change depending on your design and hardware.

 .. code-block:: bash
    :name: makefile-example